nix97/nix/README.txt

 11. Gauss Jordan for solving Systems of Linear Equations This app for solving Systems of Linear Equations (AX=B) using Gauss Jordan method.

+12. AES
+It's about cryptography using Advance Encryption Standard(AES).
+Key size 128, 192, 256 bits This part use library System.Security.Cryptography.
+App in GUI.